 Saffron plant is low requirement water and just needed 2-4 times water in its growing season.
-Crocus Sativus can survive in drought and water shortage conditions and this subject make it a popular agricultural opportunity in low-water and desert areas.
+Crocus Sativus can survive in drought and water shortage conditions, and this subject makes it a popular agricultural opportunity in low-water and desert areas.

-Our observation and experiments show that a hectare saffron farm needs about 300 mm or 3000 m3 water per year.
-This amount of water can supply by rainfall in some of the areas and we have not any problem in providing it.
-Of course, in accounting for this volume we consider average water evaporation, not the exact amount and other effective factors.
+Our observation and experiments show that a hectare saffron farm needs about 300 mm or 3000 m3 of water per year.
+This amount of water can be supplied by rainfall in some areas, and we do not have any problem providing it.
+Of course, in accounting for this volume, we consider average water evaporation, not the exact amount and other influential factors.

-The important and interesting thing about saffron water is that the main steps of saffron water do in fall and winter and at this time we haven’t any crops on our farm and we can use water for saffron without any worries.
-So, if you have low water on your farm or on your neighbor’s farm, you can use it and plant saffron bulbs on your farm.
+The critical and exciting thing about saffron water is that the main steps of saffron water do in fall and winter, and at this time, we haven’t any crops on our farm, and we can use water for Saffron without any worries.
+So, if you have low water on your farm or your neighbor’s farm, you can use it and plant saffron bulbs on your farm.

 3. WorkForce & Tools

-The most important and sensitive time in the saffron planting process is harvesting saffron.
-We plant saffron bulbs in a time and harvest saffron flowers for seven years, so this is not a very important issue. but, we should harvest saffron every year and in a short and limited time period.
+The most critical and sensitive time in the saffron planting process is harvesting saffron.
+We plant saffron bulbs in a time and harvest saffron flowers for seven years, so this is not a very important issue.
+But, we should harvest saffron every year in a short and limited time.

-The saffron harvesting process takes long usually 10 days and in this time we should harvest, clean, and dry saffron threads.
-We can do this process by 2 models: The traditional model by human force and the mechanical model by the machines.
+The saffron harvesting process takes longer, usually ten days, and during this time, we should harvest, clean, and dry saffron threads.
+We can do this process in 2 models: The traditional model by human force and the mechanical model by the machines.

-In the traditional method, we need an average of 10 people for the saffron harvesting process and after that, we just need one person for managing saffron farms.
+n the traditional method, we need an average of 10 people for the saffron harvesting process, and after that, we need one person for managing saffron farms.
 We need one or two people to harvest and operate farms in the mechanical and modern method.

-Tip: Notice that in the first year of saffron planting you don’t need a significant workforce and you can do it by yourself and your relative.
-Because the first year is the year of bulbs compatibility and you probably won’t have many products to harvest.
+Tip: Notice that you don’t need a significant workforce in the first year of saffron planting, and you can do it by yourself and your relative.
+Because the first year is the year of bulbs compatibility, you probably won’t have many products to harvest.

-This can help you to learn work tricks and be familiar with Crocus Sativus behavior.
+It can help you learn work tricks and become familiar with Crocus Sativus behavior.

-The minimum temperature that saffron bulbs can tolerate is – 35 degrees and without severe cold shock, we wouldn’t have a serious problem.
-If we have a cold shock or under 35 degrees temperature we have some solutions for overcoming them.
+The minimum temperature that saffron bulbs can tolerate is – 35 degrees, and without severe cold shock, we wouldn’t have a severe problem.
+If we have a cold shock or under 35 degrees temperature, we have some solutions for overcoming them.

-Saffron corms can tolerate the high temperature to +45 and above this temperature, the bulbs are in danger of pests and disease.
-Of course, this scale and temperature range is based on specific weather but we can extend it to the whole farms by making some changes to it.
+Saffron corms can tolerate the high temperature to +45, and above this temperature, the bulbs are in danger of pests and disease.
+Of course, this scale and temperature range is based on specific weather, but we can extend it to the whole farm by changing it.